-Master of Science (M.S.) in Leadership College: National Moser Center for Adult Learning Student Type: Graduate Program Overview: Assuming leadership roles in the workplace can be challenging, especially for women.
+Master of Science (M.S.) in Leadership College: School of Graduate, Adult and Professional Education Student Type: Graduate Program Overview: Assuming leadership roles in the workplace can be challenging, especially for women.
 Opportunities exist to improve collaboration, communication, expectations and the workplace culture; establish mentor relationships; and create a support system.
 Benedictine University empowers students to overcome these challenges.
 To uplift and empower women to more deeply participate in and lead the world into the future, Benedictine University has established a program specifically designed for women by women.
 The Master of Science in Leadership program is designed to provide the knowledge base and skills that will contribute to the professional and personal development needs of women in today's society.
 This philosophy offers an exceptional academic experience emphasizing a specific gender orientation.
 Being a woman in our society requires unique preparation that is not made available through other programs.
 The Master of Science in Leadership degree program provides the resources to adequately prepare female leaders.
 Women pursuing this degree are interested in gaining hands-on experience and the intellectual capacity to achieve leadership locally, regionally and globally.
 According to Women's College Coalition, more than 20 percent of women at executive levels have graduated from a women's-centered academic program.
 An analysis of data from the National Survey for Student Engagement shows that women enrolled in women's programs rate their experience higher than women in coeducational programs.
-All courses are infused with a woman's perspective that incorporates leadership, professionalism, commitment and embrace the concept of "women lifting women as they climb."
+All courses are infused with a woman's perspective that incorporate leadership, professionalism, commitment and embrace the concept of "women lifting women as they climb."
 Program courses are designed to be theoretical and applicable to real-life experiences in the community, the workplace and across the globe.
 The program was developed by a team of noted educators in consultation with women in leadership positions from both public and private sectors.
 Students who complete this program will be empowered and equipped with the requisite knowledge, expertise and confidence that will position them to effectively lead at advanced levels in their personal and professional lives.
-Curriculum: The Master of Science in Leadership is a 64 quarter credit-hour program consisting of the following 16 courses: MSL 501 Developing a Philosophy of Leadership (4) MSL 542 Self Efficacy: The Genesis for Leadership (4) MSL 510 Critical Thinking for Leaders (4) MSL 663 Servant Leadership (4) MSL 586 Power, Politics and Conflict Resolution (4)
+Curriculum: The Master of Science in Leadership is a 64-quarter-credit-hour program consisting of the following 16 courses: MSL 501 Developing a Philosophy of Leadership (4) MSL 510 Critical Thinking for Leaders (4) MSL 522 Community Service and Social Responsibility (4) MSL 536 Ethical Leadership and Globalization (4) MSL 540 Mentoring and Networking for Leaders (4) MSL 542 Self Efficacy: The Genesis for Leadership (4)